BrewBlox/brewblox-documentation/docs/user/troubleshooting.md

 UI:

 - Go to the Spark service page
-- In the top right corner, click on the `Actions` button.
+- In the top right corner, click on the Actions button (three vertical dots).
 - Click on `Units`, and change the `Temperature` unit.

 LCD:

 - Go to the Spark service page.
 - Click to select the `DisplaySettings` block in the block list.
-- Click on the cogwheel in the DisplaySettings widget to open settings.
+- Click the widget toolbar button to switch to `Full` mode.
 - Click on the current `Temperature Unit` to change the value.

 **Why can removed or renamed blocks still be selected in the Graph Widget settings?**